Stamps-Baxter Music Company: History

 Virgil Oliver Stamps founded the company in 1924 and J. R. Baxter Jr. joined him to form the Stamps-Baxter Music Company, which was based in Dallas, Texas, with offices in Chattanooga, Tennessee and Pangburn, Arkansas.
 Stamps got his start working for the James D. Vaughan Publishing Company from which he got many of his business ideas.

 In 1945, Frank Stamps, younger brother of V. O. Stamps, left the organization to form the rival Stamps Quartet Music Company.
-At the same time a number of quartets left Stamps-Baxter resulting in the end of the company’s quartet sponsorship coinciding with the end of the war.
-Frank’s defection did not hurt the Stamps-Baxter company in the long run, although it did lead to some confusion among the public.
+At the same time a number of quartets left Stamps-Baxter resulting in the end of the company's quartet sponsorship coinciding with the end of the war.
+Frank's defection did not hurt the Stamps-Baxter company in the long run, although it did lead to some confusion among the public.
 The Stamps-Baxter School of Music declined after World War II, but its successor continues to this day as an annual two-week singing school under the leadership of Ben Speer.

 Stamps died in 1940, leaving the company to J. R. Baxter.
 After Baxter died in 1960, his widow, Clarice Howard "Ma" Baxter, ran the company until her death in 1972.
-In 1974, the company was sold to Zondervan, which became part of the Benson Company in 1986, and is now part of Capitol Christian Music Group.
+In 1974, the company was sold to Zondervan, which became part of the Benson Company in 1986, and is now part of Universal Music Group.
+The choral publishing arm was subsequently sold to the Cooperative Baptist Fellowship-associated Celebrating Grace, Inc. in 2023.

 Songbooks

 The "convention" song books typically included 140 songs.
 The first song would be on the inside front cover, numbered 00 with the first song inside the book being numbered 1-A, and the rest of the songs were numbered 1 through 138.
-Each book included four or five older public domain songs such as John Newton's "Amazing Grace", Mackay's "Revive Us Again", Stennett’s "I Am Bound for the Promised Land", and Smith’s "America".
+Each book included four or five older public domain songs such as John Newton's "Amazing Grace", Mackay's "Revive Us Again", Stennett's "I Am Bound for the Promised Land", and Smith's "America".
 In addition, one or two songs from earlier Stamps-Baxter publications might be included.
 The other 134 songs would consist of new material that had never been published before.
 The authors and composers of these songs were paid as much as $7.00 for each song, which would be the only monetary compensation that they would get.